CRIMAC-WP4-Machine-learning/CRIMAC-reportgeneration/README.md

 # This repository contain the code to generate the reports from preprocessed CRIMAC files

 A docker image to regrid and generate reports from preprocessed CRIMAC files.
 The pre-processed data is stored as a  `zarr`/`netcdf` files on disk per survey, and the energy is allocated to classes based on interpretation masks on the same grid.
-The interpretation masks per class has a probability from 0-1, typically from softmax outputs but can also be other probabilities in the same range.
+The interpretation masks per class is probaility, and typically generated  from softmax outputs but can also be other probabilities in the same range.
 The pixel are associated to a class based on a threshold (input) on the probability.

 The ouput is the standard ICES data format used in the ICES acoustic database and is a standard input to the StoX index cacluation program.
 The XSD schema for